-There isn’t a whole lot more that I wanted to say about low-intensity exercise other than for some indivuals, particularly those very sensitive to stress, may fare better keeping intensity level very low.
-But I did want to get a few words in about lactic acid and growth hormone, as there is a huge blind infatuation with growth hormone these days.
-Growth hormone is far from being worthy of blind worship.
-Growth hormone is something that surges when the body is subjected to major stresses.
-Two of the most major stresses – fasting and high-intensity exercise at or near one’s maximum heart rate, stimulate the most dramatic increase in growth hormone.
-Anorexics, for example, have much higher levels of growth hormone, and are even thought to develop resistance to growth hormone similar to what happens… Read more »
+There isn’t a whole lot?more that I wanted’to say about low-intensity exercise other than for some indivuals, particularly those very sensitive to stress, may fare better keeping intensity level very low.
+But I did want to get a few words in about lactic acid and growth hormone, as there is?a huge blind?infatuation?with growth hormone these days.
+Growth hormone is far from being...

 The Case for Low-Intensity Exercise Part I